 After your hike, it should be early afternoon—the perfect time to grab lunch!

 I’ll be honest with you … Sedona is not my favorite spot when it comes to restaurants.
 Since Sedona is extremely touristy, most restaurants are expensive, and the more affordably priced ones aren’t always the greatest.
+That being said, there are still some great spots to stop for lunch during your day trip to Sedona.
+Here are a few of my favorite options!

 6. 89Agave Cantina